 But here's the twist—this wasn't always the case.

-What's driving this massive shift?
-Tech founders are getting pickier about their financial partners.
-They want more than just a credit card—they want integrated spend management, better reporting, and software that actually talks to their other tools.
+What's driving this change?
+Tech founders want more than basic corporate cards.
+They need integrated spend management, real-time reporting, and software that connects seamlessly with their existing tools.

 American Express holds steady at 15.6 percent, but every other traditional player is in decline.
 Chase, Bank of America, and Capital One barely register in the tech space.